Down East Wood Ducks Game Notes - vs. Delmarva

 SWIPER KEEP SWIPING!: Being fast and loose on the base paths has been the secret to their success.
 When the Wood Ducks steal a base, they are 31-18 on the season.
 Currently, the Wood Ducks are third in all of MiLB with 137 stolen bases on the season.
 Jayce Easley (32), Luisangel Acuña (21), and Dustin Harris (17) lead the way for the Wood Ducks as their three primary and best base stealers.
 Every member of the roster this season has at least one stolen base .

-ICE COLD: After a strong finish to the month of June for the Woodies, they've started off the month of July rather cold.
-Through 13 games in the month of July, the pitching staff is currently 5-8 with a 6.90 ERA.
-In 107.0 innings, they have allowed 99 runs, and they are being outscored 99-71.
+HEATING BACK UP: After a strong finish to the month of June for the Woodies started off the month of July rather cold but are heating back up.
+Through 14 games in the month of July, the pitching staff is currently 6-8 with a 6.59 ERA.
+In 116.0 innings, they have allowed 102 runs, and they are being outscored 102-77.
+After starting July 3-7 on the road, Down East has won three-of-four games against Delmarva in their first homestand of July.

 MIRROR MIRROR ON THE WALL, WHAT'S THE FAIREST JERSEY OF THEM ALL?: The Wood Ducks have plenty of jerseys to choose from when they take the field.
-Currently they have a 22-13 road record and are 12-15 at home.
+Currently they have a 22-13 road record and are 13-15 at home.
 When they suit up in their camo jerseys, the Wood Ducks have an 14-12 record overall, with a 2-4 record at home.
 Their green jersey has seen the best winning percentage (.688) as the Woodies have a 7-4 record on the road and a 4-1 record at home.
+Down East has played five games at home in specialty jersey's and are 3-2.
+As the Avocados Luchadores, they are 2-2 and are 1-0 as the Collard Greens.

 ROLLER COASTER RIDE: After a great start to the season, June and the start to July have seen a lot of inconsistent play by the Wood Ducks.
 The pitching staff was once a sign of strength but has a 6.90 ERA through 13 games in the month of July.
 Down East is also 22-13 on the road but only 12-15 at home.